 Each year, Lunar New Year is celebrated at the Opera House with sails lit in red, Lunar Lanterns and Mandarin tours.
 In 2019, some 25,000 people celebrated with us.

-Discover the people, shows and stories that bring the Opera House to life on Backstage, the Opera House blog.
+Discover the people, shows and stories that bring the Opera House to life on Backstage, the Opera House magazine.